MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 | New user on device, where at least one person has already signed in                                                     | Short                                             | - [Quick add user](#adding-your-user-to-an-existing-device) <br> - [Set up flows](#set-up-flows)   |
 | New device, which needs to go through first-time setup or the Out of Box Experience (OOBE)                             | Moderate              | - [Fast first set up](#setting-up-a-device-for-the-first-time) <br> - [Pre set up person](#have-a-designated-setup-person) <br> - [Use policies](#use-policies-to-speed-up-your-setup) <br> - [Set up flows](#set-up-flows)    |

-## Best practices

-By following these best practices, you can reduce the time it takes to get up and running on the device.
+To help you optimize your device management processes, there are some additional tips that are recommended to further reduce the time it takes to get up and running on the device.

 ### Physically label your devices so users can select a device they've already used

 Place a label either on the rear outer cover, or the outer arms closer to the front so they don’t go into the rear outer cover.
 See [about HoloLens 2](hololens2-hardware.md) to see the names of hardware parts.
 By having a labeled device, users can quickly pick up a device they've used before.
 It can also help recognize other things such as a device that's known not to be working, or which ones were recently used and still need charging.

-The key takeaway from this chart, is if you can use a device you’ve used before then you can sign in and use the app in less than a minute.
+The key takeaway from this table is, if you can use a device you’ve used before, then you can sign in and use the app in less than a minute.
 If you have to go through setup, then it takes a few more minutes.

 ### Set up all devices in advance